falcorr/gptokeyb2-guidehotkey/README.md

-# GamePad TO KeyBoard 2
+# GamePad TO KeyBoard 2 (with hotkey defaulting to Guide and not Back)

 Gamepad to Keyboard/mouse/xbox360(gamepad) emulator